Energy development: Fossil fuels

 Energy dependence on imported fossil fuels creates energy security risks for dependent countries.
 Oil dependence in particular has led to war, funding of radicals, monopolization, and socio-political instability.

 Fossil fuels are non-renewable resources, which will eventually decline in production and become exhausted.
-While the processes that created fossil fuels are ongoing, fuels are consumed far more quickly than the natural rate of replenishment.
+While the processes that created fossil fuels are ongoing, fuels are consumed far more quickly than the natural replenishment rate.
 Extracting fuels becomes increasingly costly as society consumes the most accessible fuel deposits.
 Extraction of fossil fuels results in environmental degradation, such as the strip mining and mountaintop removal for coal.

 Fuel efficiency is a form of thermal efficiency, meaning the efficiency of a process that converts chemical potential energy contained in a carrier fuel into kinetic energy or work.
-The fuel economy is the energy efficiency of a particular vehicle, is given as a ratio of distance travelled per unit of fuel consumed.
+The fuel economy is the energy efficiency of a particular vehicle and is given as a ratio of distance travelled per unit of fuel consumed.
 Weight-specific efficiency (efficiency per unit weight) may be stated for freight, and passenger-specific efficiency (vehicle efficiency) per passenger.
 The inefficient atmospheric combustion (burning) of fossil fuels in vehicles, buildings, and power plants contributes to urban heat islands.

 Conventional production of oil peaked, conservatively, between 2007 and 2010.
 In 2010, it was estimated that an investment of $8 trillion in non-renewable resources would be required to maintain current levels of production for 25 years.
 In 2010, governments subsidized fossil fuels by an estimated $500 billion a year.
 Fossil fuels are also a source of greenhouse gas emissions, leading to concerns about global warming if consumption is not reduced.

 The combustion of fossil fuels leads to the release of pollution into the atmosphere.
 The fossil fuels are mainly carbon compounds.
 During combustion, carbon dioxide is released, and also nitrogen oxides, soot and other fine particulates.
 The carbon dioxide is the main contributor to recent climate change.

 Other emissions from fossil fuel power station include sulphur dioxide, carbon monoxide (CO), hydrocarbons, volatile organic compounds (VOC), mercury, arsenic, lead, cadmium, and other heavy metals including traces of uranium.

-A typical coal plant generates billions of kilowatt hours of electrical power per year.
+A typical coal plant generates billions of kilowatt-hours of electrical power per year.

 Nuclear

 Fission

 The Susquehanna Steam Electric Station, a boiling water reactor.
 The reactors are located inside the rectangular containment buildings towards the front of the cooling towers.
-The power station produces 63 million kilowatt hours per day.
+The power station produces 63 million kilowatt-hours per day.

 American nuclear powered ships,(top to bottom) cruisers USS Bainbridge, the USS Long Beach and the USS Enterprise, the longest ever naval vessel, and the first nuclear-powered aircraft carrier.
-Picture taken in 1964 during a record setting voyage of 26,540 nmi (49,190 km) around the world in 65 days without refueling.
+Picture taken in 1964 during a record-setting voyage of 26,540 nmi (49,190 km) around the world in 65 days without refueling.
 Crew members are spelling out Einstein's mass-energy equivalence formula E = mc^{2} on the flight deck.